This post was last updated on May 26th, 2022 at 11:54 am.

 Keeping things simple in accounting should be one of the goals when setting up the system’s funds and accounts.
 Typically, the more funds you have the more complicated the data entry becomes.
 Let’s further explore the Haiti Relief example to illustrate this.
 If the church has several missions around the world, they can certainly make a fund for each mission.
 Depending on the number of missions, this can become complicated.
 In a true fund-based accounting system there is a give and pull when it comes to these types of scenarios.
 Instead of using several funds to define the various global missions, let’s see how it might get set up using one fund called Global Missions.

 The church would create one fund called Global Missions which tracks all the money coming in and out for all the global missions.
 Within this fund, you can further break it down with some revenue and expense accounts.
 Something like Haiti revenue and Haiti expense.
 Then have a Peru expense and Peru revenue.
 This allows creating financial statements for the Global Missions fund, which will have the monies further broken out in revenue and expenses.
 Additionally, the Global Missions fund balance sheet will show the assets and liabilities.
-This gives greater flexibility in certain circumstances and keeps your funds condensed, but still provide the necessary information.
+This gives greater flexibility in certain circumstances and keeps your funds condensed, but still provides the necessary information.

 When to use Fund Accounting

 In a church, you will use fund accounting every day.
 Let’s show an example of when it is used.
 The church currently has $5,000.00 in the checkbook for the General Fund.
 Up until now, the church has only had one unrestricted fund.
 The church receives a large donation (1 million) to add to the church building.
-The donor has restricted this money and gave it the ‘purpose’ that it must be used for.
+The donor has restricted this money and given it the ‘purpose’ that it must be used for.

 How is the church going to keep this money separate from the General Fund monies?
 You could open up another checkbook, but what happens when the next restricted donation comes in?
 Are you going to open up another checkbook?
-Eventually, like many churches we see, they have five to ten checkbooks and doing monthly reconciliations for each one.
+Eventually, like many churches we see, they have five to ten checkbooks and do monthly reconciliations for each one.
 That must be tiring!
 Is there a better way?
 YES, there is… fund accounting!

 The church would deposit the money into the same checking account as the General Fund, thus keeping monthly reconciliations to one.
 But they would ‘tag’ it with a different accounting fund, like Building Fund.
 This allows the software to separate the monies into different financial statements, one for the General Fund and one for the Building Fund.
-Think of this way: the software reviews the transactions like deposits, expenditures, and journal entries and each of their fund ‘tags’.
+Think of it this way: the software reviews the transactions like deposits, expenditures, and journal entries and each of their fund ‘tags’.
 Then, based on that tagging, the software places each transaction into separate cookie jars.
 It uses each cookie jar to prepare the financial statements based on those transactions.

-In a proper accounting set up, each fund would have its own assets, liabilities, income, and expenses.
+In a proper accounting setup, each fund would have its own assets, liabilities, income, and expenses.
 This makes it a completely separate entity within your organization.
 With that separation comes its own financials that the church can review and see exactly how the mission (purpose) is doing.
-For-profit systems like Quickbooks cannot do this properly, instead they use workarounds like classes and liabilities.
+For-profit systems like Quickbooks cannot do this properly, instead, they use workarounds like classes and liabilities.

 Why Use Fund Accounting?